wjcrowcroft/MotionCAPTCHA/README.md

-MotionCAPTCHA is a jQuery CAPTCHA plugin that requires users to sketch the shape they see in the canvas in order to dubmit the form.
+MotionCAPTCHA is a jQuery CAPTCHA plugin that requires users to sketch the shape they see in the canvas in order to submit a form.

+At the moment, it's just a proof-of-concept, but the next releases will see progressive enhancement and the ability to use this in production environments.

 ### [Demo](http://josscrowcroft.com/demos/motioncaptcha/ "MotionCAPTCHA Demo")

-## Important Introduction of sorts

 ### Proof of concept ... for now.